Vantiq/vantiq-extension-sources/CSVSource/README.md

 The data is formatted as a HashMap which represents a row of data.
 Each map is a series of key-value pairs with the keys being the column name and the values being the column value.
 If multiple rows of data are returned by the notification, the number iof max events is determined by the `maxLinesInEvent`

+## Event structure
+Each event consists on the follwoing structure :

+* **file** : the source file from where the data was extracted
+* **segment** : number of CSV lines on the current segment
+* **lines** : the json buffer itself .

 ## Error Messages

-Query errors originating from the source will always have the code be the fully-qualified class name with a small descriptor attached, and the message will include the exception causing it and the request that spawned it.
+parsing CSV errors originating from the source will always have the code be the fully-qualified class name with a small descriptor attached, and the message will include the exception causing it and the request that spawned it.

 The exception thrown by the CSV Class will always be a VantiqCSVException.
 This is a wrapper around the traditional Exception, and contains the Error Message, and Error Code from the original Exception.